mavryk-network/mavryk-taquito/docs/failwith_errors.md

 author: Claude Barde
 ---

-# Catching `FAILWITH` errors with Taquito
+# Catching `FAILWITH` errors with Webmavryk

 When a contract call fails because of the `FAILWITH` instruction, an error is returned by the node.
-This error is made available by Taquito as an instance of the `MavrykOperationError` class.
+This error is made available by Webmavryk as an instance of the `MavrykOperationError` class.

 ```ts
 try {